This Slow Cooked Turkey Stew with Mustard is a braised riff off of one of my favorite recipes on the site, BBQ turkey with mustard sauce.

 Slow Cooker Turkey Stew with Mustard and Root Vegetables

 4 turkey thighs, skin on, bone-in

 1 large yellow or white onion, roughly chopped

-- 1-2 large parsnips, peeled, cut into 1-inch pieces
+1 to 2 large parsnips, peeled, cut into 1-inch pieces

-- 2-3 large carrots, peeled, cut into 1-inch pieces
+2 to 3 large carrots, peeled, cut into 1-inch pieces

 3 cups chicken or turkey stock

-- 2 Tbsp brown sugar
+2 tablespoons brown sugar

 1/3 cup yellow mustard

-- 1 heaping Tbsp dry mustard powder
+1 heaping tablespoon dry mustard powder

 2 teaspoons chipotle or chili powder

-- 4-6 Yukon Gold or other yellow potatoes, peeled, cut into 1-inch pieces
+4 to 6 Yukon Gold or other yellow potatoes, peeled, cut into 1-inch pieces

-- 1/4 cup whole grain mustard
+1/4 cup whole-grain mustard

 well and set out at room temperature for 30 minutes.

-2 Sear the turkey thighs: Heat the vegetable oil in a large pan over medium-high heat for a minute or two.
+Heat the olive oil in a large pan over medium-high heat for a minute or two.
 Pat the turkey thighs dry with a paper towel and set them skin side down in the hot oil to brown.
 Turn the heat down to medium.
 Let them brown well, at least 3-5 minutes, before turning.